krupt3x/fizzer/README.md

 # fizzer
-script to fuzz web apps
+fizzer uses ffuf under the hood to fuzz web apps and automating some of the stuff I have to do manually.